sjp38/stream-track/README.md

-This directory contains tools for finding upstream commits that fixes or mentions specific downstream commits and checking whether the followup changes in the upstream are already in your downstream tree.
+This directory contains tools for finding upstream commits that fix or mentions specific downstream commits and checking whether the followup changes in the upstream are already in your downstream tree.